 Welcome to the world of online learning!
 You may have questions concerning how your internet course is going to function.
 After you have been properly admitted as a student at Boyce College have registered for an online course via the web registration process read the following information very carefully in order to have the greatest possible educational experience.

 2. If you have registered for an online course that features recorded lectures, they will be streamed from Southern’s secure server, accessible from links on your course site on or near the start of the semester.
 Keep in mind that Fall and Spring online courses follow the same semester calendar as on-campus courses.

 3. The course video lectures are for registered students only.
 Please do not make copies or share these resources.

-4. To view lectures on Moodle, click the lecture icon or link.
-Please note that Moodle functions best through the Firefox web browser, so if you run into difficulties viewing lectures, download Firefox and try viewing them again.
-If you continue to experience difficulties, contact Campus Technology.
+4. To view lectures on Canvas, click the lecture icon or link.
+If you experience difficulties, contact Campus Technology.